A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: Error estimate

 \subsection{Three lemmas regarding mass-lumping}

-Our first technical lemma establishes the equivalence of the norms $\|\cdot\|_h$ (defined in~\eqref{eq:discrete-norm}) and $\|\cdot\|$ on $V_h$, with norm-equivalence constants that are independent of $h$.
-These are known results, but for the sake of completeness we include them here.
+Our first technical lemma establishes the equivalence of the norms $\|\cdot\|_h$ (defined in~\eqref{eq:discrete-norm}) and the $L^2(D)$ norm $\|\cdot\|$ on $V_h$, with norm-equivalence constants that are independent of $h$.
+To keep the exposition self-contained, we have included its proof.

 \begin{lemma} There exists a positive constant $C$, independent of $h$, such that, for any function $v_h \in V_h$ we have

 In addition, for any $v \in C_0(\overline{D})$,

 \end{lemma} \begin{proof} We begin by showing~\eqref{eq:17bis}, which will then, as a special case, imply the first inequality in \eqref{eq:17}.
 Suppose that $K$ is a (closed) simplex in the triangulation $\mathcal{T}_h$ of $\overline{D}$, with vertices $x^K_j$, $j=0,\ldots,d$, and $v \in C_0(\overline{D})$.
 Then, for all~$x \in K$,